mozduh/stargazer/README.md

 - server
 - client

-you can run these programs in the terminal.
-Be sure to run the server first and run as many clients as you want.
+cd to the debug directory.
+Be sure to run the server first then the client.

+# Examples
+Run `make examples` to compile some examples programs that show isometric concept and MMO client concept.
+These examples will compile into the debug directory.

 # Contribution
 To Contribute, please see issues.
 Create pull requests with potential fixes.